jgfife/cs6300-first-agent/README.md

 An AI-powered investment research assistant built with Hugging Face smolagents and Google Gemini.

+## Disclaimer: This is a toy agent and should not be relied upon for actual investment advice!

 ## Features

 - **Investment-focused Q&A**: Answers questions about companies, stocks, and financial topics